Inferring Stellar Densities with Flexible Models I: The Distribution of RR Lyrae in the Milky Way with $\textit{Gaia}$ DR3: Introduction

 \section{Introduction}

 With the billions of resolvable stars in the Milky Way, we can study the formation and evolutionary history of our Galaxy in exquisite detail.
-The Galaxy's past structure is chronicled in the distribution of its resolved stellar populations \citep{Grebel1999,Feast2000,Sandage2006,Catchpole2016}.
+The Galaxy's past structure is chronicled in the distribution of its resolved stellar populations \citep{Grebel1999,Feast2000,Freeman2002,Sandage2006,Catchpole2016}.
 By studying the structure of a stellar population with a constrained age distribution we obtain a glimpse into the Galaxy's dynamical history since that population's birth.
+As different galaxy formation processes lead to different correlations between stellar age and dynamics, we can use these observed patterns to distinguish between formation scenarios \citep{Eggen1962,Searle1978,Freeman1987,Molla1996,Walker1996,Bland-Hawthorn2016,Helmi2020,Deason2024}.

 Among the most valuable tracers for this purpose, RR Lyrae (RRL) are pulsating horizontal branch stars that are predominantly old ($\geq$10 Gyr) and metal-poor \citep[$\rm{[Fe/H]\lesssim-0.5}$;][]{Smith1995}, making them an effective probe for the Galaxy's earliest evolution.
-Furthermore, they are an ideal population for studying Galactic structure because their standard candle nature gives precise distance estimates as low as 1-2\% when both infrared and optical photometry is available \citep{Madore2012,Neeley2017,Sesar2017a}.
+Furthermore, they are an ideal population for studying Galactic structure because their standard candle nature gives precise distance estimates as low as 1-2\% when both infrared and optical photometry is available \citep{Madore2012,Neeley2017,Sesar2017a,Mullen2023}.
 Even in high extinction regions, RRL are still excellent distance indicators because they are color standards; they have the same effective temperature and therefore intrinsic color during their minimum light phase \citep{Sturch1966,Guldenschuh2005,Kunder2010,Vivas2017}.

 These exceptional properties have made RRL valuable for studying many aspects of the Galaxy's structure, including the Galactic disk.
 The disk is typically modeled with two components: the older thick disk and the younger thin disk \citep{Gilmore1983,Wyse1995,Bensby2011,Fuhrmann2008,Reddy2006}.
-Given that they are generally old, RR Lyrae have been primarily used to study the Galactic thick disk \citep{Layden1995,Amrose2001,Kinemuchi2006,Mateu2012}.
-Overall, the thick disk red giant branch (RGB) and red clump (RC) density distribution is consistent with results for RR Lyrae with most estimates converging around an exponential scale height ($h_z$) of $\sim$600-800 pc and scale length ($h_R$) of $\sim$ 2.1 kpc \citep{Bovy2012a,Bovy2012b,Bovy2016b,Robin2014,Mateu2018,Tkachenko2025}.
+Given that they are generally old, RRL have been primarily used to study the Galactic thick disk \citep{Layden1995,Amrose2001,Kinemuchi2006,Mateu2012}.
+Overall, the thick disk red giant branch (RGB) and red clump (RC) density distribution is consistent with results for RRL with most estimates converging around an exponential scale height ($h_z$) of $\approx600-800$ pc and scale length ($h_R$) of $\approx 2.1$ kpc \citep{Bovy2012a,Bovy2012b,Bovy2016b,Robin2014,Mateu2018,Tkachenko2025}.